endlos99/xdt99/doc/MANUAL.md

 The area to disassemble can be specified with the _from_ parameter `-f` and the optional _to_ parameter `-t`.

+The skip option `-k` skips some prefix of the binary to disassemble.
+For example, when disassembling an E/A option 5 binary, use `-k` to skip the 6-byte
+header:

+    $ xda99.py program5.bin -k 6 -a a000 -r a000

-Machine code consists of both code and data segments.
-Supplying the _from_ parameter `-f` will start the disassembly in "top-down mode", which disassembles the machine code sequentially word by word.
-In general, this mode yields bad results, as the data segments in the machine code will be translated into accurate, but meaningless statements.
-This can be seen by chanding above command line parameter to `-f 6000`:
+Machine code consists of both code and data segments, which are often intermingled.
+Without context information, however, a disassembler cannot tell data from code.

+Using `xda99` with the _from_ parameter `-f` will start the disassembly in _top-down mode_, which disassembles the machine code sequentially word by word.
+As stated above, this mode generally yields bad results, as data segments will be translated into accurate, but meaningless statements.
+This can be seen with above example by changing the from parameter to `-f 6000`:

-                AORG >6000
+                aorg >6000
-    6000 4845   SZC   R5, @>4C4C(R1)        |
+    6000 4845   szc   r5, @>4c4c(r1)     |
-    6002 4C4C                               |
+    6002 4c4c                            |  data erroneously
-    6004 4F20   SZC   @>4341, *R12+         |  data erroneously
+    6004 4f20   szc   @>4341, *r12+      |  disassembled into
-    6006 4341                               |  disassembled into
+    6006 4341                            |  source code
-    6008 5254   SZCB  *R4, R9               |  source code
+    6008 5254   szcb  *r4, r9            |
-    600A 2100   COC   R0, R4                |
+    600a 2100   coc   r0, r4             |
-    600C 0300   LIMI  >0000
+    600c 0300   limi  >0000
-    600E 0000
+    600e 0000

-Even worse, disassembling data into nonsense can spill over to the actual code if the alignment happend to be incorrect.
+Even worse, disassembling data into nonsense statements can spill over to the real code if the last data word is assembled into a two-word instruction:

+        aorg >a000
+        byte 4, 224
+    start:
+        lwpi >8300
+        limi 0
+        ...

+Disassembling the machine code generated by above program with `-f a000` yields

+                aorg >a000
+    a000 04e0   clr  @>02e0        |  disassembled data
+    a002 02e0                      |  swallowed the LWPI
+    a004 8300   c    r0, r12       |  instruction
+    a006 0300   limi >0000
+    a008 0000
+    ...

 If the data segments are known, those can be excluded from disassembly with the exclude `-e` option: